Jumana-Yasmin/Task_report/README.md

 Welcome Jumana Yasmin !
-step 11: to use get, post requests in flask: create a folder and under templates create two html pages for a simple calculator, calculate.html is used to prompt the user to input the numbers for addition. answer.html ives the answer to the user. step 12: a pyhon file named main.py is created to do the operation. step 13: get, post methods are used in this
+step 11: to use get, post requests in flask: create a folder and under templates create two html pages for a simple calculator, calculate.html is used to prompt the user to input the numbers for addition. answer.html ives the answer to the user. step 12: a pyhon file named main.py is created to do the operation. step 13: get, post methods are used for request and resposes

 ###REFERENCES: Flask Documentation,geeksforgeeks.com